 - 1 tsp orange zest

-- 1/2 cup (56 g) toasted almonds*, well chopped (somewhere between coarse and fine)
+- 1/2 cup toasted almonds* (well chopped // somewhere between coarse and fine)

-- Use a knife or spatula to divide the dough into two even sections.
+Use a knife or spatula to divide the dough into two even sections (amount as original recipe is written // adjust if altering batch size).
 Then using damp hands, form the two portions into long, semi-skinny logs (see photo).
 Try and make them as uniform in size and shape as possible so they bake evenly.